MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 ## Section 1: Additional Information

-For any questions or concerns regarding the regulations stated in this document, contact a member of the Regulations Department Legislative Branch stating your inquiry.
+For any questions or concerns regarding the regulations stated in this document, contact a member of the Department of Administration Legislative Branch stating your inquiry.

+## Section 2: Changing the QLRC Articles

+Any Corporation Personnel may request a change to the QLRC Articles, without facing punishment for the suggestion.

+In voting to change any rule stated in this document, The Administrator falls under the same authority as members of the Overwatch Council, unless explicitly required to overthrow authority.

 ## Section 2: Signatures and Approval